kool-dev/kool/docs/1-Getting-Started/2-Starting-new-project.md

   yarn: kool docker kooldev/node:14 yarn
 ```

-**kool.yml** always includes a script called `setup`, which helps you start a project for the first time.
+**kool.yml** always includes a script called `setup`, which helps you spin up a project for the first time.

 Go ahead and run `kool run setup` to start your Docker environment and finish setting up your project.